alessfg/nginx-plus-apb/README.md

 To test this APB you will first need to setup an OpenShift Origin environment with a Service Catalog and Ansible Service Broker.
 [Catasb](https://github.com/fusor/catasb) is a nice tool that will allow you to easily create an OpenShift Docker cluster on your local machine and install all the required dependencies.

+As part of setting up `catasb` you will need to set some additional parameters on `config/my_vars.yml` to allow the NGINX Plus APB to function properly:
+* broker_enable_basic_auth: false
+* broker_bootstrap_refresh_interval: 86400s

 You will also need to install the [APB application](https://github.com/fusor/ansible-playbook-bundle).

 Finally, you will need to build an OpenShift NGINX Plus image.
 A Dockerfile to build the image can be found in the `dev` folder.
 You will need to copy your certs into the `certs` folder for the Docker image to work.